Honey soy salmon is a tasty, fast recipe that balances sweetness with sharp vinegar & soy sauce, it gets a zingy vibe from Szechuan pepper.

 Yes, although I only use the skin of the salmon to protect the delicate flesh of the salmon from the hot pan.

-Once you put the fish into the pan it is vitally important that you leave it alone!
-Do not try and move it around, it will stick.
+Once you put the fish into the pan, it is vitally important that you leave it alone!
+Do not try to move it around; it will stick.

 Is there a way to make Szechuan pepper less "gritty"?